 Trumpet Playing Tips.

-What embouchure is good for this type of playing?....
+What trumpet embouchure is good for this type of playing?....

 Some players do much better with a pucker than a rolled in embouchure.